 Iowa Homeschool Legal Requirements & Options "Compulsory School Attendance Age"

 That's the age range defined by law in which the state has jurisdiction over resident children's educational programs.
 In Iowa, it is ages 6 to 16.
 The cut-off date for determining age is September 15 of each year.
 If, on September 15, your child is age 6, or older than 6 yet younger than 16, you child is of compulsory school attendance age and you must either enroll your child in an accredited public or private school, or you must utilize a legally defined alternative.
-Public School Involvement Choices for Children Not Fully-Enrolled in an Accredited Public or Private School (this includes Iowa home educating parents)
+Note: Five year olds who have been enrolled in a public school are considered to be of compulsory school attendance age under Iowa law.
+Public School Involvement Levels Available for Children Not Fully-Enrolled in an Accredited Public or Private School (this includes Iowa home educating parents)

 In Iowa, there are three basic levels of public school involvement from which to choose: